MrFriendCS/MrFriendCS.github.io/H-CS-DDD.md

 ## WHERE

-It is possible to use the result from an aggregate function in a `WHERE` clause.
+It is possible to use the result from an aggregate function in a `WHERE` clause, but not directly.

 ### Using a result in another query